como-recibir-datos-de-un-formulario-web-con-esp8266

 Result

-This very simple web page only contains a form whose ‘Submit’ function is associated with the ‘/SetText’ Endpoint under the POST method.
-Remember that methods (or verbs) in a web API mean things.
-We are using POST because we are emulating an action that we execute on the backend.
+This very simple web page only contains a form whose ‘Submit’ function is associated with the Endpoint ‘/SetText’ under the POST method.
+We recall that methods (or verbs) in a web API mean things.
+We are using POST because we are emulating an action we perform on the backend.
 If we were making a request we would use a GET method.

-Once everything is loaded, we access the ESP8266 and we will see our simple (and, let’s face it, ugly) web page.
+Once everything is loaded, we access the ESP8266 and we will see our simple (and, let’s admit it, ugly) web page.

-If we write some text and click the ‘submit’ button, we can see that, indeed, the ESP8266 correctly receives the text we sent and displays it by serial port.
-In a real project, it would be a matter of processing the text and doing whatever is appropriate.
+If we write a text and press the ‘submit’ button we can see that, indeed, the ESP8266 correctly receives the text we send and displays it via the serial port.
+In a real project, it would then be a matter of processing the text and doing whatever is appropriate.

-In future entries, we will see much more convenient ways to exchange information.
-This is a simple but very useful example that has allowed us to introduce the concepts (and vocabulary) of web methods, backend, frontend, endpoint.
+In future posts we will see much more convenient ways to perform this information exchange.
+This is a simple example, but very useful, which has allowed us to introduce the concepts (and vocabulary) of web methods, backend, frontend, endpoint.
 We are starting to get into the thick of it!

-In the next entry, we will see a variation of this example where we will see how to apply what we have seen to turn on and off an LED connected to the ESP8266 through a form, for example, to vary the light intensity on an LED.
+In the next post we will see a variation of this example where we will see how to apply what we have learned to turn an LED connected to the ESP8266 on and off via a form, for example, to vary the light intensity of an LED.
 See you soon!

 Download the code